 A push into emerging markets has not shown strong results.
 For example emerging markets improved 5.6% in Q3, lower than the 7.7% growth shown in Q2.

 What company has been doing right is to concentrate on improving products through innovation.
 This includes introducing new products as well as relaunching existing products with significant improvements.
 Added to all this has been serious attention to cost containment measures.
 This includes both shedding assets and acquisitions designed to achieve growth.

 Related: APPLE IS ON A TEAR BUT WILL IT LAST?

 Next Steps For Kraft Heinz

 A number of other consumer products stocks are attracting investor interest, possibly due to takeover speculation.
-These include Colgate Palmolive (NYSE:CLC), Clorox (NYSE:CLXC) and Kimberly-Clark (NYSE:KMBC) all of which had a bump in share prices following the collapse of the Kraft Heinz/Unilever deal.
+These include Colgate Palmolive (NYSE:CLF), Clorox (NYSE:CLXC) and Kimberly-Clark (NYSE:KMBF) all of which had a bump in share prices following the collapse of the Kraft Heinz/Unilever deal.

 With Warren Buffett's Berkshire Hathaway (NYSE:BRK-BD) and Brazil's 3G Capital owning 50% of Kraft Heinz stock, attention will likely turn to future comments from either source for hints to next moves for KHC.